 To keep yourself from rolling over onto your stomach or side, you might need to put pillows on either side of your body.
 Another option is to skip sleeping in your bed for the time being and move to a recliner, instead.
 You won’t have room to roll around on the recliner.
 You can also position the chair to keep your head propped up at 45 degrees or so.

 After a facelift, you won’t be completely bedridden, but you will have to limit certain activities.
 Your surgeon will most likely advise you to avoid any really strenuous activity, such as working out, for at least two weeks afterwards.
 But, you may be advised to take up light activity, such as going for short walks, pretty much right away.
 Taking walks has a number of benefits for you during recovery.
 Maintaining some level of physical activity helps your blood flow better, which can ease the healing process.
 Walking about will also help during recovery.

 How long you’ll have to stay home to recuperate depends on the type of facelift you’ve had.
 If you’ve had a mini or short scar facelift, you may only need to take a few days off from work.
 Typically, patients needs up to two weeks off from work after undergoing a full facelift.

 Dr. Jeffrey Epstein, a double board certified plastic surgeon who specializes in facial aesthetic procedures, is available to address any concerns you might have about a facelift and to answer any questions you have about the recovery process.
-Dr. Epstein works with patients in both New York City and Miami, Florida.
-Call (305) 666-5884 to schedule an appointment in Miami or (212) 759-3484 to schedule a consultation in NYC.
+Dr. Epstein works with patients in Miami, Florida.
+Call (305) 666-5884 to schedule an appointment in Miami.